Team

 Lindsey Lammlin, PhD Student - Molecular and Integrative Physiology

-Lindsey is a third year PhD candidate in the Molecular and Integrative Physiology program, and has been a member of the Maerz lab since 2019.
+Lindsey is a fourth year PhD candidate in the Molecular and Integrative Physiology program, and has been a member of the Maerz lab since 2019.
 She graduated from the University of Michigan in 2020 where she double majored in Biochemistry and Earth & Environmental Science.
 Lindsey is an NSF Graduate Research Fellow.
 During her PhD, she will explore the roles of thrombospondin and R-spondin/Wnt signaling in joint injury and development.
 Outside of lab, Lindsey enjoys weightlifting, disc golfing, yard games (especially cornhole!), and baking cookies.

 Email: zlammlin@umich.edu